It'll be two years and I still have no closure with Chris Cornell's death, though my heavy heartache has ceased over the seasons.

 The grey "heavy" resistance band I purchased has a maximum resistance of 100lbs My own weight of 140lbs would indeed snap the band!
 Also, just like Spiro's measurement of the red band being "5feet long looped around the neck most likely 4 1/2 feet.", I found the measurement to be the same for my band as well.

 The bands are color coded to indicate resistance: LIGHT, MEDIUM & HEAVY.
 The red tube labeled HEAVY for resistance.
-Look closely, and you'll see that the blue band would be the "medium" resistance, based on its slight thickness from the green band, green being the "light" resistance.
+Look closely at the other two bands and you'll see that the blue band would be the "medium" resistance, based on its slight thickness from the green band, green being the "light" resistance.

 The product ID# LS3217 is the same for the different versions pictured below.
 The different versions indicating a few upgrades to the product in the same year, the tube set first appeared and discontinued in 2015.
 (According to Ysoota, March 27, 2015 and on Amazon, 21 April 2015.)
 The latest upgraded version of the tube set #LS3217 is still viewable on the Liveup Sports website here.